-It will then display the URL of your local WordPress install.
+When you are ready, click on Create.
+You’ll then see the URL of your local WordPress install.
 Click on that to finish up the installation.

-In our case we browse to wp.dev in our browser’s address bar.
-One neat little feature is because we selected the “bypass login” plugin upon setup there is a dropdown in which we can select our admin and it automatically logs us in.
-Obviously you won’t use this on a production site, but super handy for dev environment.
+In our case, we’ll go to “testsite.dev” in our browser’s address bar.
+Since we selected the bypass login plugin feature during setup, there is a dropdown menu where we can select our admin and be automatically logged in.
+Obviously you won’t use this on a production site, but it’s super handy for a dev environment.

 attrib -s *.*

-To create additional WordPress sites or edit them simply launch the DesktopServer.exe again.
-You can stop and restart services, create new sites, edit them, export and import, etc. To access PHPMyAdmin you can click on the “Sites” button on the bottom left:
+To create additional WordPress sites or edit them, simply launch the DesktopServer.exe file again.
+You can stop and restart services, create new sites, edit them, export and import them, etc. To access phpMyAdmin, you can click on the Sites button on the bottom left:

-This will bring up the administrator interface on the localhost.
-Here you can get the links to all of your WordPress sites, dashboard links, and also PHPMyAdmin links.
+There, you can get the links to all of your WordPress sites, as well as dashboard links and phpMyAdmin links.